 The VLBA RSRO Program

 The VLBA Resident Shared Risk Observing (RSRO) program provides users with early access to new capabilities in exchange for a period of residency in Socorro to help commission those capabilities.
-Users are invited to propose areas in which they would be willing to contribute two months or more (subject to negotiation) of concentrated development activity while resident at the Domenici Science Operations Center in Socorro.
-Several such developments, either currently underway or proposed, are listed below, but proposals for any area of user interest are welcome.
+Several desirable developments are listed below, but proposals for any area of user interest are welcome.
 Details of participation in the VLBA RSRO program are provided in a following section.

 Suggested RSRO Studies

 "Y1" VLBI observing on the VLA.
 The phased-VLA capability is currently limited to a single subarray.
 Thus, any VLBI observation either uses, or idles, each of the VLA's 27 antennas, which can only be justified when a large number are required for scientific success.
 RSRO participants could contribute to extending the VLBI mode to a subarrayed configuration, to re-establish the "Y1" mode, with a single VLA antenna joining the VLBA.
 That capability was valued in the pre-EVLA era for studies of intermediate-scale sources requiring baselines between the VLA's A configuration and the VLBA's shortest spacings.